Earl of Clanbrassil: History

 On 4 May 1622 Sir James Hamilton was created Viscount Claneboye, in the County of Down, in the Peerage of Ireland.
 He was succeeded by his only son, James, the second Viscount, who was created Earl of Clanbrassil, in the County of Armagh, on 7 June 1647.
 The titles became extinct on the early death of his only surviving son, Henry, the second Earl, in 1675.

 On 13 May 1719, James Hamilton was created Baron Claneboye, in the County of Down, and Viscount of the City of Limerick (usually shortened to Viscount of Limerick) in the Peerage of Ireland.
 On 24 November 1756 he was further honoured when he was made Earl of Clanbrassil, in the County of Armagh, also in the Irish peerage.
 He was the great-great-grandson of William Hamilton, brother of the first Viscount Claneboye.
 The titles became extinct on the death of his son, James, the second Earl, in 1798.

 The Claneboye title was revived in 1800 when the first Viscount Claneboye's great-great-grandniece Dorcas, Lady Blackwood, was made Baroness Dufferin and Claneboye.
 The Clanbrassil title was revived in 1821 when Robert Jocelyn, 3rd Earl of Roden, was made Baron Clanbrassil in the Peerage of the United Kingdom.
 He was the grandson of Lady Anne Hamilton, sister of the second and last Earl of Clanbrassil of the second creation.

-James Hamilton, 2nd Earl of Clanbrassil, second creation, by Jean-Etienne Liotard.